OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-03.md

 And now, behold, the cry of the Israelites has reached me, and I have seen how the Egyptians are oppressing them.

 ## Exodus 3:10
-So now, go.
-I am sending you to Pharaoh to bring My people, the Israelites, out of Egypt.”
+So now, proceed.
+I am commissioning you to Pharaoh to lead My people, the Israelites, out of Egypt.”

 ## Exodus 3:11
 But Moses said to God, “Who am I that I should go to Pharaoh and bring the Israelites out of Egypt?”